 A few very good extensions are complex software in their own right, and these must be purhcased separately.
 This allows the developers to provide support and to maintain these products, and because these are pretty critical pieces of my workflow, I find that to be a very good deal.

-- MetricsMachine is extremely worthwhile, to help with kerning.
+Extremely worthwhile, to help with kerning.
 If you get this, MM2SpaceCenter is a nice (free) add-on extension to give more context in the Space Center as you work on kerning.

-- Prepolator is very worthwhile if you are working on fonts which you plan to interpolate.
+Very worthwhile if you are working on fonts which you plan to interpolate.
 A new version of this is currently in the works, and it automates the process a lot more.
 It is amazingly helpful for an otherwise annoying task.

-- Skateboard is extremely helpful for planning & designing variable fonts.
+Extremely helpful for planning & designing variable fonts.

 VS Code is an excellent code editor, file explorer, Git client, and terminal, all built into one elegant package.
 I nearly always have a project open in a VS Code workspace while I’m working in RoboFont.
 This is entirely optional, but if you’re doing a mix of scripting, font building, and Git versioning, it is so handy to one place to many all these technical bits.